Qohestan District

 Qohestan District (بخش قهستان) is in Darmian County, South Khorasan province, Iran.
 Its capital is the city of Qohestan.

 History

-After the 2006 National Census, the village of Qohestan was elevated to the status of a city.
-After the 2016 census, Kushkak Rural District was created in the district, and Fakhrud Rural District was separated from it in the formation of Miyandasht District.
+The village of Qohestan was converted to a city in 2008.
+In 2021, Kushkak Rural District was created in the district, and Fakhrud Rural District was separated from it in the formation of Miyandasht District.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 15,295 in 4,349 households.
+At the time of the 2006 National Census, the district's population was 15,295 in 4,349 households.
 The following census in 2011 counted 15,486 people in 4,380 households.
 The 2016 census measured the population of the district as 14,295 inhabitants in 4,326 households.